diegomarquez/game-builder/examples/game_object_creation/README.md

 [index]: ./index.html
 [bootstrap]: ../src/bootstrap.js

+[layers]: ../../src/hierarchy/layers.js
+[assembler]: ../../src/pools/assembler.js

 [game_object]: ../../src/hierarchy/game_object.js
 [renderer]: ../../src/components/rendering/renderer.js
+[game_object_container]: ../../src/hierarchy/game_object_container.js

 [basic_game_object]: ../resources/basic_game_object.js
 [box_renderer]: ../resources/box_renderer.js
+[basic_container]: ../resources/basic_container.js

 # Drawing something

 #### This example is about getting something on the screen.
 Basic workflow on how to setup pools and create your game objects.
+Even though it is the first real example it is the thickest because almost everything is new.
+Most of this stuff will be repeated over and over again in the next examples.

 #### You can view this [example running][example]

 **********